 Pope John Paul II is best known for his relentless opposition to Communist regimes in Russia and several other countries in mid-Europe.
 It should also be remembered that Pope Paul was also critical of the excesses in the materialism of the West, which fought vigorously against them.

 Now along comes Pope Francis, who wrote in clear unmistakable words about the futility and future of the "trickle down theories" in economics.
-He wrote, "trickle-down theories which assume that economic growth, encouraged by free-markets, will succeed in bringing about greater justice and inclusiveness in the world."
-Francis also wrote, "This opinion which has never been confirmed by facts, expresses a crude and naive trust in the goodness of those wielding economic power and in the almost sacralized workings of the prevailing economic system.
-Meanwhile the excluded are still waiting."
+He wrote, "trickle-down theories which assume that economic growth, encouraged by free-markets, will succeed in bringing about greater justice and inclusiveness in the world.

 As Cardinal Francis of Argentina, Pope Francis saw first-hand the great inequalities in Argentina: the abuse of power and of lies (economic oligarchs maintaining their hold on the nation's wealth).
 Many of his supporters believe Francis sees that this is the direction the U.S. is leading.